lambdaAgent/cute-js/README.md

 ### 3. Recursive Get Value from Object
-This function will retrieve value according to path provided to an object.
+* This function will retrieve value according to path provided to an object.
+* When accessing properties on object that has deep nested properties, Vanilla js will just throw an error that is not helpful.
+  With this function it will show the object and the path that fails.

 ```
 TypeAnnotation: